NoEndsNoGains/End-Of-Conflict/Book Proposal.md

 ### What I would like to do:

-- Change the book to an academic article(s through academic collaboration
+- Publish companion academic articles to build scholarly credibility and reach professional audiences
 - Present at academic and professional conferences
 - Make templates and resources available online to drive discovery
 - Support collection of the case studies and reader feedback to build evidence base